Jake McCarthy Player Props: Diamondbacks vs. Tigers

 Jake McCarthy At The Plate

-- McCarthy has driven in a run in five games this season (16.7%), including one multiple-RBI game.
+- In six games this season, McCarthy has picked up an RBI, with more than one RBI once.

-- In eight games this year (26.7%), he has scored, including multiple runs twice.
+- In nine games this year (29.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.